My friend received an email newsletter from SARK last week, sparking an interesting debate.

 I still love music as much as ever.
 But the truth is, I’d rather spend my money on a crazy pair of headphones and bliss out to a new album in the comfort of my living room.
 My definition of enjoyment has changed now that I’m all growed up.

-I love spending my Saturday nights at home with the Page, curled up on the couch reading library books, ordering a pizza, playing Scrabble, renting a movie.
+I love spending my Saturday nights at home with my partner, curled up on the couch reading library books, ordering a pizza, playing Scrabble, renting a movie.
 I enjoy going to bed at 10:00 because it means I can wake up at 6:00 well-rested.
 While my city is still asleep, I can write in the sunny window of Cupcake Royale, my whole fabulous day ahead of me.

 I’m not a kid anymore.
 And there’s no judgment in that statement.
 I can be an adult and remain playful.
 But my version of play doesn’t require writing journal entries in crayon.